Mixmaster universe: Metric

 The evolution of the universe is then described by finding $\beta_\pm$ as functions of $\Omega$.

 Applications to cosmology

 Misner hoped that the chaos would churn up and smooth out the early universe.
 Also, during periods in which one direction was static (e.g., going from expansion to contraction) formally the Hubble horizon $H^{-1}$ in that direction is infinite, which he suggested meant that the horizon problem could be solved.
 Since the directions of expansion and contraction varied, presumably given enough time the horizon problem would get solved in every direction.

 While an interesting example of gravitational chaos, it is widely recognized that the cosmological problems the Mixmaster universe attempts to solve are more elegantly tackled by cosmic inflation.
 The metric Misner studied is also known as the Bianchi type IX metric.

+Applications to black holes

+Before the 1970s, most physicists believed that the interior of a Schwarzschild black hole curved inwards towards a sharp point at the singularity.
+However, in the late 1960s, Soviet physicists Vladimir Belinskii, Isaak Khalatnikov, and Evgeny Lifshitz discovered that this model was only true when the spacetime inside the black hole had not been perturbed.
+Any perturbations, such as those caused by matter or radiation falling in, would cause space to oscillate chaotically near the singularity according to Mixmaster dynamics.
+Any matter falling in would experience intense tidal forces rapidly changing in direction, all while being compressed into an increasingly small volume.